 updated: it’s 46 now!

 1. Laundry bag – let’s not mix those clean clothes & dirty (especially wet from the pool) clothes.
 Get a meshed laundry bag or a drawstring laundry bag to just throw everything in.
 The backpack laundry bag with hooks (shown below) looks like a good idea too.
 I will try it on our next cruise.

 2. Nausea Wristband – I used this during the first trimester of my pregnancy and we were on a cruise.
 I believed it worked in keeping my morning sickness at bay.

-4. Over-the-door shoe organizer – not to be used for shoes but great for storing toiletries, medicine, accessories since countertop space is limited in a cruise cabin.
+4. Over-the-door shoe organizer – not to be used for shoes but great for storing toiletries, medicine, and accessories since countertop space is limited in a cruise cabin.